MAPharm.com

 Medical Drug Sources

-Medications are commonly called therapeutic or pharmaceutical drugs, or just "drugs".
+Therapeutic or pharmaceutical drugs are commonly called medications, medicine, pills, or just "drugs".
 There are many sources of drugs and many resources are readily available to help identify, dispense, and administer medications competently, safely, and in accordance with the law.
-Whenever healthcare professionals, which includes the medial assistant enter the workforce in a medical office, free-standing clinic, or hospital, they are faced with the fact that part of the everyday job is to deal with pharmaceutical drugs.
+Whenever healthcare professionals join the workforce in a medical office, free-standing clinic, or hospital, they are faced with the fact that part of the everyday job routine is to deal with drugs.

 Pharmacology: